-This financial report includes the consolidated general-purpose financial statements and notes of Lakes Blue Energy NL [formerly Lakes Oil NL] ('Lakes Blue Energy') and controlled entities ('Consolidated Entity' or 'Group').
+This financial report includes the consolidated general-purpose financial statements and notes of Lakes Blue Energy NL ('Lakes Blue Energy') and controlled entities ('Consolidated Entity' or 'Group').

 The principal activities of the Group is to continue activities of exploration for oil and gas within Australia and Papua New Guinea.